 What can be done to prevent tree-related outages?

 We can’t prevent bad weather, but we can reduce outages caused by falling limbs and trees.
-Our forestry department works year-round to maintain the right-of-way.
+Our team works year-round to maintain the right-of-way.
 How much they trim depends on your tree.
 If it’s fast-growing, the crews trim branches more than they would for slow-growing trees.
-This allows us to maintain our electric service reliability.
+Additionally, Cobb EMC contracts qualified, independent contractors to apply herbicide mixtures to our right-of-way to prevent regrowth after trees are removed.
+These efforts allow us to maintain our electric service reliability.

 What happens to the trimmed branches?